jpsm83/health/documentation/n8n/article_translation.md

 ## ONLY ALLOWED

 - Read, understand and process content from the complete article JSON object
-- **mediaContext, SEO & Social Media**: REWRITE (not translate) based on context to ensure character limits
+- **articleContext, SEO & Social Media**: REWRITE (not translate) based on context to ensure character limits
 - **Content**: TRANSLATE to the specified target language
 - Update hreflang, urlPattern, and canonicalUrl based on target language
 - Maintain all non-translatable elements (URLs, images)
 - Structure content into the required JSON format
 - **Count characters for every single property to ensure compliance**
-- **mediaContext paragraphs**: Must be *EXACTLY 205 CHARACTERS* or less (REWRITE)
+- **articleContext**: Must be *EXACTLY 200 CHARACTERS* or less (REWRITE)
 - **SEO content**: Must comply with character limits (REWRITE)
 - **Social Media content**: Must comply with platform-specific character limits (REWRITE)
 - **PRESERVE exact product names, brand names, merchandise, and purchasable items** - Keep original names so users can find them for purchase
+- **Assign social media postImage URLs** from the provided object to each platform according to the mapping rules

 **MANDATORY VALIDATION CHECKLIST:**
 Before outputting the final JSON, verify EVERY field meets its requirements:

 **URL PATTERN VALIDATION:**
-- **MUST be exactly one of these patterns: "articles", "artigos", "articulos", "artikel", "articoli", "artikelen"**
+- **MUST be exactly one of these patterns: "articles", "artigos", "articulos", "artikel", "articoli"**
 - **MUST match the target language exactly**
 - **MUST NOT be a category name (like "intimacy", "health", etc.)**
 - **MUST NOT be a custom pattern**